ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

-    recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook and course web site.
+    recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course web site.

 -   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook and on the course web site, the content covered